The Sakara Guide To A Supercharged Immunity

 PLANTS AND FUNCTIONAL FOODS ARE THE KEY TO SUPPORTING YOUR BODY'S NATURAL DEFENSES

 It’s our mission to support you in living your healthiest life.
 So to ensure your immunity is in top form (and to help put your mind at ease), we gathered some wisdom from our network of expert doctors and healers—including Dr. Robin Berzin, Dr. Mark Hyman, and Dr. Aviva Romm—to assemble the best immune-boosting advice.
 Below is a summary of our recommendations to bolster your immune system.
-While especially relevant now, fortifying your body’s natural defenses through nutrition and mindfulness is always a worthy practice.
+While especially relevant now, fortifying your body’s natural defenses through nutrition, supplements, and mindfulness is always a worthy practice.

 Remember that stress compromises the immune system, so breathe and find your gratitude for all that is good.
 Here's to staying healthy, happy, and in the circle of love and light.

 Eating immune-boosting greens and organic fruits and vegetables each day is the first and most important place to start to have a strong, healthy immune system.
 Like everything else, it all starts in your gut.
 In fact, a large part of your immune system lives in your GI tract.
 The more you can foster a healthy microbiome by eating lots of plant fiber, the happier your gut will be allowing your body to fight disease with a supercharged immune system.
 Aim for four to six cups of leafy greens and 12 plus servings of other vegetables and fruits.
 Here are a few of the foods your immunity is craving.

 Broccoli offers more than just great plant fiber.
 A UCLA study showed sulforaphane, a compound found in broccoli, engages a set of antioxidant genes and enzymes in some immune cells that fight free radicals.